nospamcalfee/pico-ap-configure/README.md

 extension of this example's POST handling.

 I need better error retries.
 All comms should be timed out and retried a few times.
-If I don't get ntp time, I cannot do regular sprinkler timing.
+If I don't get ntp time, I cannot do regular IOT timing.
 Problems need to be reported on the web page - like no ntp or no comm.
 The no comm is from another timer who cannot communicate, but is on the wifi.

-I need watchdog reset - like an arcade game, the only big sin is not not be ready for a coin or in this case sprinkler time.
+I need watchdog reset - like an arcade game, the only big sin is not not be ready for a coin or in this case IOT time handling.

 Devices should periodically check if they have the latest schedule and are out of date to a comm error or power was off etc.